-FRF496A: La sociolinguistique et la francophonie I
+FRF496A La sociolinguistique et la francophonie I

-(Offered in 2005-2006 and every second year thereafter.)
 This course is intended for Second, Third and Fourth Year Arts students.

 After presenting the various sociolinguistic trends, this course will focus mainly on the studies done on the standards, taboos and myths governing the different varieties of French.